 We will get through this crisis period.
 Things will improve and recover.
 This too shall pass.

 In the meantime, events are moving very rapidly, policy responses are in flux, and markets are extremely volatile.
-This commentary reflects the facts, circumstances, and our thinking as of March 25, 2020.

 We sincerely hope you and yours are able to remain healthy and manage well through this challenging period.